nushell/nushell.github.io/book/style_guide.md

 })
 ```

-## Options and parameters of custom commands
+## Options and Parameters of Custom Commands

 - **It's recommended to** keep count of all positional parameters less than or equal to 2, for remaining inputs use options.
 Assume that command can expect source and destination parameter, like `mv`: source and target file or directory.
 - **It's recommended to** use positional parameters unless they can't be used due to rules listed here or technical restrictions.